Three meetings on the spin...too much to catch up on really but some pretty mediocre and bookie-friendly racing all round.

 A no-play race but with Nachi Falls being asked to perform a minor miracle and probably running flat anyway, it was there to be won and the most unexposed in Cardigan Bay came home in front again at longer odds than recent form might have suggested.
 Not a bad type, she's clearly better than the grade and should flourish over further.

-It has to be said this is one of the most pleasant venues on the circuit, always a great atmosphere with loads of amenities a good viewing points.
+It has to be said this is one of the most pleasant venues on the circuit, always a great atmosphere with loads of amenities and good viewing points.

 Gamble almost landed here with the C Mann trained Top Up The Fashion unable to catch the winner Bbold after the last.
 Not many took the eye beforehand but the son of Court Cave looks a fair sort and should be able to win one of these.
 I'm A Starman had arguably the best form coming into it and although a bit unfurnished looks one with ability, probably needing it softer like so many at the moment.
 The winner was given a typically uncomplicated ride, of the others Hang Tough looked very big and burly, North Star Oscar rather ill at ease with himself.